-Natural and man-made surface drainage features in a landscape can direct water to the edge of the field or to installed features such a tile risers or catch basins.
-Catch basins are often found at the edge of a field, directing surface water to a tile or directly to a receiving drainage channel.
-Runoff associated with bare ground areas that direct water to surface inlet structures should be evaluated for surface water concentrations of nutrients and sediment.
-Water quality improvements may be seen by using grassed water ways or other vegetated areas to filter sediment.
-Other practices that take advantage of a soil’s natural filtering capabilities can also be beneficial.
+Natural and man-made surface drainage features in a landscape can direct water to the edge of the field or to installed features such as tile risers or catch basins.
+Catch basins are often found at the edge of a field, directing surface water to a tile or to a receiving drainage channel.
+Runoff associated with bare ground areas that direct water to surface inlet structures should be evaluated for concentrations of nutrients and sediment.
+Water quality might improve by using grassed waterways or other vegetated areas to filter sediment.
+Other practices, such as blind inlets, that take advantage of a soil’s natural filtering capabilities can also be beneficial.

 |1/2013 Hancock Co.
 LaBarge||1/2013 Hancock Co.
 LaBarge|